junzhin/Text-Driven-CFP-Generator/README.md

 ## 🚨 Code Release

-We plan to release the source code for **RetinaLogos** upon acceptance of the paper.
-Stay tuned for the release, which will be made available on our GitHub repository.
+We hope to make the source code for **RetinaLogos** available upon acceptance of the paper.
+Please stay tuned for updates, and the code will be shared on our GitHub repository as soon as it is ready.